ahmetcanozcan/glevn/README.md

 # GLEVN

-Glevn is a tool that helps manage node based application's envorinment variables.
+Glevn is a tool that helps manage node based application's environment variables.

 ## INSTALLATION